Blade12629/SKUOEdit/README.md

 # SKUOEdit
 3D Ultima Online Map Editor made with Unity

-Heavy WIP, Partly useable, i don't recommend using it in production yet though and you'll have to compile it yourself
+Heavy WIP, Partly useable, i don't recommend using it in production yet though

 ---
 Feel free to join the discord server if you wanna discuss suggestions or other stuff https://discord.gg/J4WqYrYhYV